OliverHesse/OliverHesse/README.md

 Hi I'm Oliver. im just someone who gets that itch to program and sometimes makes usefull things.

 I am experienced with JavaScript, Java, and Python.
-I have some experience with Kotlin and C#, and I am currently exploring Rust and C++
+I have some experience with Kotlin and C#, and I am dipping my toes in Rust and C++

 ### projects I am activly working on right now: